 At St. Francis of Assisi, each Friday begins with the entire school gathering for prayer in the courtyard.
 In the classroom, students pray together through traditional and spontaneous methods, meditation and scriptural study on a daily basis.
 Student Council lead daily morning prayers for all classrooms via intercom.

-St. Francis students are invited to participate in Adoration on the first and second Friday of each month at Santa Clara de Asis Catholic Church and on campus.
+St. Francis students are invited to participate in Adoration on the first Friday at Santa Clara de Asis Catholic Church and the second Friday on campus.
 This is a special time of reverence and reflection for our students and staff, to come before the Lord in the Blessed Sacrament.

 "Adoration is the first attitude of man acknowledging that he is a creature before his Creator.
 It exalts the greatness of the Lord who made us and the almighty power of the Savior who sets us free from evil.
 Adoration is homage of the spirit to the "King of Glory," respectful silence in the presence of the "ever greater" God.
 Adoration of the thrice-holy and sovereign God of love blends with humility and gives assurance to our supplications." - Catechism of the Catholic Church

-This Sacrament is part of the school's second grade religion curriculum.
-We respect that parents are their children's primary spiritual role models and our program is designed to support their efforts through special parent meetings.
+This Sacrament is part of the school's Second grade religion curriculum.
+It is a two year process culminating in students receiving this Sacrament in the Spring.
+We respect that parents are their children's primary spiritual role models and our program is designed to partner with parents and parishes for Sacramental preparation and celebration.

-Second grade students are invited to receive the Sacrament of Penance.
-They prepare for this Sacrament with their parents and teacher and receive Reconciliation prior to First Holy Communion.
+Second grade students are invited to receive the Sacrament of Penance for the first time.
+They prepare for this Sacrament with their parents and teacher and receive Reconciliation at their home parish prior to First Holy Communion.
 Students in 3rd through 8th grade participate in the Sacrament of Reconciliation during Advent and Lent.

 Christian Service Projects

 Each grade level has identified a Christian Service Project.
-In addition there are all-school pre-planned and spontaneous projects that occurs.
+In addition, there are all-school pre-planned projects that occur on campus and at our tri- parishes.
 These provide many opportunities to practice social justice in the surrounding communities as well as worldwide.